 Most people borrow the large amount of money they need to buy a home.
 This type of borrowing is called a first mortgage loan.
 There are also mortgage loans that can help out with down payment or closing costs, called junior loans.

 CalHFA has first and junior loan options for low to moderate income families, including low to zero interest rate down payment assistance loans.
-Although many of our programs are for first-time homebuyers, you do not need to be a first-time homebuyer to use CalHFA’s first mortgage loans.
+Although many of our programs are for first-time homebuyers, you do not need to be a first-time homebuyer to use CalHFA's FHA and Conventional first mortgage loans.
 CalHFA does not accept loan applications directly.
 A CalHFA approved Lender will qualify you for a home loan, so you will need to apply with one of our Preferred Loan Officers or approved Lenders (See Step 2).
 You can find the details about CalHFA mortgage loans by clicking the “Loan Programs” tab above.